louisheimel/lifting-state-up/README.md

 How can we do this?
 Props are passed down from parent component to child component, but there is no way we know of to pass data up from a child to a parent....

 If you want to see the answer, run `git checkout -b solution` to switch to the solution branch of this repo.

+Here's a running demo of the finished app we're trying to build: http://future-marble.surge.sh/